timenoe/TerrariaAchievementLib/README.md

 # TerrariaAchievementLib

-Terraria tModLoader mod library to add new achievements to the in-game list
+Terraria tModLoader mod library to add new achievements to the in-game list.